grafana/grafana/docs/sources/datasources/postgres.md

 {{< figure src="/static/img/docs/v92/postgresql_query_builder.png" class="docs-image--no-shadow" >}}

-The PostgresSQL query builder is available when editing a panel using a PostgresSQL data source.
+The PostgreSQL query builder is available when editing a panel using a PostgreSQL data source.
 The built query can be run by pressing the `Run query` button in the top right corner of the editor.

 ### Format